vitessio/vt/README.md

 ## Key Analysis Workflow

-`vt key` analyzes a query log and outputs detailed information about table and column usage in queries.
+`vt keys` analyzes a query log and outputs detailed information about table and column usage in queries.
 This data can be summarized using `vt benchstat`.
 Here's a typical workflow:

-1. **Run `vt key` to analyze the query log**:
+1. **Run `vt keys` to analyze the query log**:

    ```bash
    vt keys t/tpch.test > keys-log.json